DouJin-neu/INFO6205-FinalProject/README.md

 # INFO6205-FinalProject
-This is the team final project for sorting Chinese character
+This is the Team 21 final project for sorting Chinese character